gmauro/galaxy4training/README.md

 Alternatively, with version 1.6.5 of git and later, you can pass the --recursive option to git clone and initialize all submodules:

 `git clone --recursive https://github.com/gmauro/galaxy4training`

+## Deploying on localhost

+Clone the repository as described above and then run the playbook:

+`ansible-playbook -i inventory local.yml -e brand='G4T' -e admin_users='admin@example.com`